Protesters calling for Israel-Hamas ceasefire arrested in House office building

 “The root of violence is oppression, and we’re here to say no in our names,” Jewish Voice for Peace posted on X. “We have the power to stop the ongoing atrocities against Palestinians.
 We refuse to standby as the Israeli government commits genocide against Palestinians in Gaza.”

-Capitol Police did not confirm the number of arrests made, but posted on X that road closures and arrests are ongoing.
-Among the arrests made inside the building, “three people have been arrested and charged with Assault on a Police Officer during processing.”
+Capitol Police did not confirm the number of arrests made, but posted on X at 4:04 p.m. that road closures and arrests were ongoing.

 “I wish all the Palestinian people would see this.
 I wish they could see that not all of America want them to die.
 That they are not disposable, that they have a right to live,” said Tlaib, the only current Palestinian-American member of Congress.